 Walkabout trailer, By Nicolas Roeg

 Nicolas Roeg’s film touches on the inability for the Western minded to flow onto the land, to listen to the songs, to imbibe the breeze.
-While it falls victim to some stereotyping and needless sexualizing of the young woman depicted, part of its journey is the opening of the body in connection with the land, the gradual undoing of the industrialized mentality, and in the end, the inability for the British folk walking the land to listen to the songs.
+While it falls victim to some stereotyping and gratuitous sexualizing of the young woman depicted, part of its journey is the opening of the body in connection with the land, the gradual undoing of the industrialized mentality, and in the end, the inability for the British folk walking the land to listen to the songs.
 It is, however, a close approximation of the journey of undoing that the Western-mind must transgress in order to perceive what the dreaming might be whispering all along.
 Thus, it is a beautiful testament by an amazing film talent.